Smeltie/Hyperion/README.md

 The names of the files indicate what the parts are for and which features they incorporate.
 To clarify some of the terminology, the file name may have a reference to the following:

 - *AUX*: This part has an opening for a ribbon/JST cable to an Extension.
+- *BNO08x*: This means the part is meant for BNO08x or MPU 9250/6500 chips
 - *503759*: This means the part is meant for batteries that are 5x37x59mm (based on that batteries sizing).
-- *804040*: This means the part is meant for batteries that are 8x40x40mm (based on that batteries sizing).
 - *SS22F32*: This indicates the part was designed for the switches mentioned in the docs.
 - *Slime*: This part has the SlimeVR logo on it, mostly for the lid.
 - *Blank*: This part has no print or logo on it, mostly for the lid.